mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

   ipv4 10.10.10.10 255.255.255.255
   ipv4 10.200.200.200 255.255.255.255
  rtp-port range 8000 48198
  !
-PORT RANGE - JUST TO BE SHURE, FOR FIREWALL CONFIGURATION allow-connections sip to sip no supplementary-service sip moved-temporarily no supplementary-service sip refer
+PORT RANGE - JUST TO BE SURE, FOR FIREWALL CONFIGURATION allow-connections sip to sip no supplementary-service sip moved-temporarily no supplementary-service sip refer